100 Years and Counting…

-The Tulsa SPCA Auxiliary was formed after volunteers were needed to work the booth at the Tulsa State Fair.
+The Tulsa SPCA Auxiliary was formed when volunteers were needed to work the booth at the Tulsa State Fair.

-Hired a cruelty investigator, the only one in the state of Oklahoma.
+Hired a cruelty investigator, the first and only in Oklahoma.

-The Foster Pet, Pet Therapy and dog training classes were developed.
+The foster pet, pet therapy and dog training programs were developed.

 A new van was purchased from an insurance policy left to the Tulsa SPCA.

-Used vet equipment was purchased and a new vet program was in the development phase.
+Used vet equipment was purchased and a new vet program was developed.